Alianger18/Projects_Portfolio/Project - Predictive Modelling in Production/ReadMe.md

 ```

 ### Data Stream
 This project runs on a simulated measurements of the data.
-To run this stream execute the following script :
+To run this stream, execute the following script :
 ```shell
 python data_stream.py
 ```